 - It’s goaty tasting

-There are a few things we can do as goat milkers, and milkers in general, to ensure that our milk is as fresh and best tasting as possible.
+We can do a few things as goat milkers and milkers in general to ensure that our milk is as fresh and best tasting as possible.

-- Diet.
-There is no getting around that what you eat affects the heath of your body.
-And as a lactating mother myself, I know that what I put into my body as food, affects the output and quality of milk I provide for my baby.
+There is no getting around the fact that what you eat affects the health of your body.
+And as a lactating mother myself, I know that what I put into my body as food affects the output and quality of milk I provide for my baby.
 This same principle is true for the animals you milk.
-What they eat affects the nutrition of their milk, and the taste.
+What they eat affects the nutrition of their milk and the taste.

-- Cleanliness.
 The utensils used must be kept clean and sterile.
-And the goats should be thoroughly cleaned before milking.
-And a strip cup should be used to catch the first few streams of milk from eat teat.
+And the goat’s udder and teats should be thoroughly cleaned before milking.
+You want to have everything clean to prevent cross-contamination.
+And a strip cup should be used to catch the first streams of milk from the teat.

 Why should a strip cup be used?